 - Photograph(s) showing all components of the installed clean energy system.
 If the system is a roof-mounted PV or SWH system, the photograph must clearly demonstrate where the system has been installed, with all panels or collectors clearly visible.

 - Proof that the project is paid for in full (a copy of the final invoice showing a zero balance).

 - Copies of all issued inspection and permit documents as provided by the local authority having jurisdiction (a ‘Passed Final Inspection’ report, sticker or picture).

 - Proof that the install address is the applicant’s primary residency.
-MEA accepts the State Department of Assessments and Taxation (SDAT) Real Property Data Search print out showing the R-CEGP applicant as owner and principal resident of the home where the system is installed.
+MEA accepts the State Department of Assessments and Taxation (SDAT) Real Property Data Search print out showing the R-CERP applicant as owner and principal resident of the home where the system is installed.
 Active duty military applicants, and applicants who believe the SDAT result is incorrect, please call MEA to discuss alternate methods to demonstrate primary residence.
 (410-537-4000)

 After submission, your application will be reviewed, and the homeowner applicant will be contacted via email.
-The email will contain a signature sheet that the homeowner applicant must print, complete, sign, and physically mail to MEA to complete the R-CEGP application.
+The email will contain a signature sheet that the homeowner applicant must print, complete, sign, and physically mail to MEA to complete the R-CERP application.

 The email will be sent from email@example.com to the homeowner applicant's email address immediately after application submission via this portal.
 Please be on the lookout for this email from firstname.lastname@example.org.
 If you do not receive it immediately, please check your spam folder.
 YOUR APPLICATION CANNOT BE PROCESSED UNTIL YOUR SIGNED AND COMPLETE SIGNATURE SHEET IS RETURNED TO MEA.